Matcha Tea vs Coffee: Which is Healthier and Better for Energy?

 Matcha tea: A brief overview

-Matcha is a type of powdered green tea made from whole tea leaves.
+Matcha is a type of powdered Green tea made from whole tea leaves.
 Originating from Japan, matcha is packed with nutrients because you’re consuming the entire leaf, rather than just steeping it in water like regular green tea.
 This gives matcha a higher concentration of vitamins, minerals, and antioxidants compared to most other teas.

 Matcha Grades: There are two main types of matcha—ceremonial and culinary.
 Ceremonial-grade matcha is the highest quality and best suited for drinking pure with water.
 It has a smoother taste and a richer green color.
 Culinary matcha, while still packed with health benefits, is more commonly used in lattes, smoothies, or baking, and has a slightly more bitter taste.